CommonGateway/CoreBundle/docs/features/Plugins.md

 The plugin structure is based on the [Symfony bundle system](https://symfony.com/doc/current/bundles.html).
 In other words, all Common Gateway plugins are Symfony bundles, and Symfony bundles can be Common Gateway plugins.

 You can consider a plugin for the Common Gateway as a configuration set to extend a base Gateway's functionality.
-It can contain schema’s, objects and or other configuration files.
+It can contain schema’s, objects, and or other configuration files.
 But also business logic and actual PHP code to solve use cases that the common gateway core simply won't cover.

 If you want to develop your own plugin, we suggest using the [Pet store plugin](https://github.com/CommonGateway/PetStoreBundle) as a starting point.